 This color palette, developed by our friend Noel Childs (www.noelchilds.com), is the original set of colors that identify Arcomusical.
 The score covers, for example, use a different color for each size ensemble.
-Since the release of MeiaMeia, we have added one further color: olive green.
+Since the release of MeiaMeia, we have added two further colors: sky blue and olive green.